-Not knowing where it would lead to in 2020, this tech veteran has taken to digital like a fish in water.
+Not knowing where it would lead to in 2020, this tech veteran took to digital like a fish in the water.
 I embraced social media around 2007.
-As digital transformation has unfolded over the past five-plus years and more so in the last year, every sales leader has realized that being proficient in social channels is a necessary skill for a B2B salesforce of the modern age.
+As the digital sales transformation has unfolded over the past five-plus years and more so in the last year, every sales leader has realized that being proficient in social channels is a necessary skill for a B2B salesforce of the modern age.
 I’ve never once resisted this evolution.
 To me, it’s just natural… After all, modern communication began with the telephone, then email, now social media as primary communication and engagement tools.

 There is much discussion about the evolution of the B2B buyer’s journey.
 While it varies from industry to industry, one thing for sure is that most B2B decision-makers are leveraging social media channels, sometimes together with local social media marketing services to conduct research on products and services they need for their business.
 Thus IDC reported that 75% of B2B buyers conduct research for products and services in social channels.

 Make no mistake, the fundamental premise hasn’t changed.
 B2B buyers are looking to solve business problems and to get an ROI on their investment.
-But, unlike sales in the 80s, 90s and early 2000s, the way to influence the modern B2B buyer is largely accomplished through digital channels.
+But, unlike sales in the 80s, 90s, and early 2000s, the way to influence the modern B2B buyer is largely accomplished through digital channels.

-B2B buyers are influenced by people and content.
+B2B buyers are influenced by people and content

-The B2B buyer is online studying product features, pricing and reviews through blog posts, white papers, webcasts, podcasts, case studies and social media profiles of the people who make up a potential vendor organization.
+The B2B buyer is online studying product features, pricing, and reviews through blog posts, white papers, webcasts, podcasts, case studies, and social media profiles of the people who make up a potential vendor organization.
 They are influenced by anyone online who credibly supplies answers to their questions.The B2B buyer is looking at you and your competitors online, because they can. @bernieborges #socialsellingClick To Tweet

-The B2B buyer’s journey is not linear.
-Often, there are committees formed to evaluate products and services, with each committee member engaged in their own unique aspect of the online research process to determine if a product/service fits their needs.
+In fact, there are most often committees formed to evaluate products and services, with each committee member engaged in their own unique aspect of the online research process to determine if a product/service fits their needs.
 It’s imperative to provide relevant content to help each committee member move through each stage of their journey.

 For example, an executive seeks to learn how other companies have used your products successfully.
 The technical evaluator wants to know that your product has the necessary features, and the financial evaluator needs to know how to achieve an ROI with your product.

 The more exposure you have within your industry segment, the greater the chance that you will be able to meet or surpass your sales quota.
 You should always be striving to expand your network.
 Your connections give you credibility and can also open up new opportunities for you through their network.
 Incidentally, you should do the same for people in your network.How did a B2B Sales Pro got invited into an opportunity through #SocialSelling? @bernieborges answersClick To Tweet

-One of our clients had a salesperson who was monitoring conversations in LinkedIn and tweets from prospective companies, as well as from her competitors.
+One of our clients had a salesperson who was monitoring conversations on LinkedIn and tweets from prospective companies, as well as from her competitors.
 She observed an online exchange between a competitor’s salesperson and a person at a company representing a prospective customer.
 The exchange was clear about the intent of the prospect inquiring into product features of the competitor.

 In this case, the salesperson at our client reached out to the prospect to insert herself into the conversation.
 Her outreach was direct and to the point about the prospect’s inquiry.
 A sales conversation ensued and eventually, our client’s salesperson won the business.

 Your buyer will check you out online because they can.
-Imagine if the prospect in this story visited the sales person’s LinkedIn profile prior to agreeing to engage and was not impressed with her profile.
+Imagine if the prospect in this story visited the sales person’s LinkedIn profile prior to agreeing to engage and was not impressed with the profile.
 Chances are that prospect would not have engaged with that salesperson’s outreach, even if the brand she represents is an authoritative vendor.

-How a SalesPerson Sold Out a Seminar
+How a Salesperson Used Social Media to Sell Out a Seminar

 The salesperson used Twitter to identify people in the oil and gas industry in and near this geographic location.
 In addition to discovering people to invite to the event, he discovered a local chapter of an industry association.
 He contacted the association to inform them of the planned seminar.
 The association agreed to share information about the event with their membership through their Twitter account.
 In short, the association partnered with this salesperson to promote the event, and the event ‘sold out.’
-More importantly, the event produced a rich pipeline of new opportunity for this salesperson.
+More importantly, the event produced a rich pipeline of new opportunities for this salesperson.

 Both examples above have common threads.
 In both cases, the salesperson embraced social selling strategies as a contemporary means of reaching and engaging people for sales conversations.

-Also, in both cases the salesperson invested time to conduct research in social channels, notably LinkedIn and Twitter.
+Also, in both cases, the salesperson invested time to conduct research in social channels, notably LinkedIn and Twitter.
 I mention this because it takes time to “listen” on social channels.
 When it’s done purposefully and with an efficient process, the payoff can be huge.

 Get a FREE one-year subscription to Selling Power (online) magazine.